Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

     Chris Lattner considers Mojo to be at v 0.1
 * 2023 Aug 26: Early release Closed Beta Local SDK: Mojo release v 0.2.0 Currently, the Mojo SDK is for Linux only (Ubuntu 16.04 or higher).
 Native support for Windows is coming.
 * 2023 Sep 7: First Mojo release for local download and execution on Linux - Mojo v 0.2.1
 * 2023 Sep 22: Mojo v 0.3.0
 * 2023 Sep 29: Mojo v 0.3.1 (for installation and lsp problems)
 * 2023 Oct 5:  Mojo v 0.4.0 (default parameters for structs and functions - file I/O)

 Goals / Roadmap:
 * 2023 Jun 21 - "We expect that Mojo will be open-sourced.
 However, Mojo is still young, so we will continue to incubate it within Modular until more of its internal architecture is fleshed out.
 We don’t have an established plan for open-sourcing yet."
-* a command-line REPL is coming soon
 * 2023 Jun 17 - A rough estimate mentioned by the team is that the language might be very usable for a lot of things in 18 months, so about 2024 Dec

 ## 1B.4 Popularity